vflo/PSIsapfluxnetQC1/README.md

 1. **Server Preparation**: First, execute the `server_preparation_script.R` located in the `inst/run_scripts` folder.
 This script prepares your environment and data for analysis.

+2. Server Preparation will create the folders structure.
+Data should be stored within the Data folder, using a folder for each dataset using the site code name.
+Please, see `inst/Data/ARG_MAZ.xlsx`for an example of data.

-2. **Quality Control**: Next, run the `main_script.R` to perform the quality control (QC) checks on your data.
+3. **Quality Control**: Next, run the `main_script.R` to perform the quality control (QC) checks on your data.
 This script applies a series of QC measures to ensure data reliability.

 ```r
 # Example to run scripts